 Eevee is one of the best Pokémon you can get in Pokémon Go because in addition to being adorable, it has serious range.
 Before any angry Jigglypuffs get in touch, when we say range we mean in relation to its evolutions.

-There are a few different methods of evolving your Eevee, some more complicated than others, so if you’re tired of taking chances with random evolutions and you’re looking specifically for Umbreon, Espeon, Vaporeon, Leafeon, Glaceon, Flareon or Jolteon to add to your team then you’re in the right place.
+There are a few different methods of evolving your Eevee, some more complicated than others, so if you’re tired of taking chances with random evolutions and you’re looking specifically for Umbreon, Espeon, Vaporeon, Leafeon, Glaceon, Flareon, Jolteon or Sylveon to add to your team, then you’re in the right place.